Milk Thistle detoxes your liver.

-I was living in hydrogen sulfide because the condo I bought was built over a full outdoor toilet pit.
+I didn’t start thinking about my liver until after two unrelated experiences: First, I had a medication of which unpleasant side effects worried me, and second, I’d been living in hydrogen sulfide because the condo I bought was built over a full outdoor toilet pit.

-That’s drastic, I know, but you could have hydrogen sulfide in your home from an ill fitted toilet or second bathroom you seldom use ~ if water in the traps dries out, sewer gas enters your home.
+As an aside, you could have hydrogen sulfide in your home from a toilet that’s not seated properly on its wax ring or from a second bathroom you seldom use: if water in the trap dries out, sewer gas enters your home.

-I first heard of Milk Thistle when I was a Realtor.
-I was showing homes to a man who had his own stock trading firm, and he happened to tell me about it.
-I was skeptical that it could be as good as he said.
+I had first heard of Milk Thistle when I was a Realtor.
+I had been showing homes to a couple when the man, who had his own stock trading firm, happened to tell me about it.
+I had been skeptical that it could be as good as he said.

-A decade later a woman wrote to me after visiting my site.
+A decade later a woman wrote to me after visiting my site and reading about my experience with the outdoor toilet pit under my condo and about me having gotten tetanus.
 She too had a hydrogen sulfide experience followed by tetanus.
-A liver cleanse had made a huge difference, she said, and I should try it.
+A liver cleanse had made a huge difference, she said, adding that I should try it.

-I looked into different liver cleanse products and noticed they all relied on Milk Thistle.
+I looked into different liver cleanse products and noticed they all contained Milk Thistle.
 So, I ordered Milk Thistle alone.

-Reinforcing this perception is the fact I sent Milk Thistle and a variety of other supplements to my son in London.
-He wrote back that he didn’t like the vitamins at all.
-He said that he had expected to feel better when he took them, but in fact began feeling much worse.
+Similarly, when I sent Milk Thistle and a variety of other supplements to my son in London, he wrote back that he didn’t like the vitamins at all.
+He said that he had expected to feel better when he took them, but instead began feeling much worse.

 Milk Thistle (Silybum marianum Gaertn), is a member of the family Asteraceae.
 It’s also known as the Marian, St. Mary’s, and Our Lady’s thistle.
 Milk Thistle should not be confused with the blessed or holy thistle (Cnicus benedictus), an entirely different species.